Convex-Dev/design/cad/errors.md

 ### Error Codes

 All Errors are defined to have a non-nil Error Code that describes the general nature of the Error.
+The Error code SHOULD provide information regarding the type or cause of the Error, in a way that may be interpreted appropriately by Clients.

-Error Codes SHOULD be Keywords by convention, though this is not enforced by the CVM and altrenative CVM types MAY be used.
+Error Codes SHOULD be Keywords (e.g. `:ASSERT`) by convention, though this is not enforced by the CVM and alternative CVM types MAY be used.

-A difference in Error Code MUST NOT affect CVM State, however it MAY be returned to Clients by Peers for informational purposes.
+The value of the Error Code MUST NOT affect CVM State, however it SHOULD be returned to Clients by Peers for informational purposes.

 ### Error Messages

 All Errors have a Message, which may be any CVM value (including `nil`).
 Error messages are returned alongside the Error Code when an Error is thrown, with the intention that this can be relayed to Clients.

 Messages SHOULD be meaningful, and human readable to facilitate debugging or appropriate notification to Users.

+The contents of the Message MUST NOT affect CVM State, however it SHOULD be returned to Clients by Peers for informational purposes.

 ### No catches